ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 decision was made.
 This has some implications for the organizational structures we need.

-## The RS(Editor,Advisor)
+## IETF Consensus {#consensus-rfc}

+All IETF Stream documents require IETF rough consensus {{?RFC8789}}.
+As with the existing publication process, the combination of IETF Last Call and IESG review is intended to ensure that the initial published document as reviewed by the IESG has IETF Consensus.
+The JIT publication process in principal allows for subsequent revisions to incorporate material that does not have consensus.

+However, it is _already_ possible to introduce non-consensus changes in RFCs during AUTH48.
+Authors routinely make changes to RFCs during the AUTH48 process; the RPC does not prevent these changes but just requires that substantive changes be approved by the appropriate AD.
+This proposal extends the period when changes can be made past initial RFC publication but the risk of non-consensus changes being made is mitigated by several factors:

+1. Changes are explicitly restricted to those without any semantic content, whereas AUTH48 changes can be semantically meaningful at the ADs discretion.

+1. Any such changes are clearly visible as a diff from the previous version, so this situation is readily detectable.

+1. It is trivial to publish a new version reverting any non-consensus changes.

+Together, these changes minimize the risk of semantic changes being introduced to published RFCs.

+## RFC Series Consulting Editor

-This proposal does not necessarily speak one way or the other to whether we have an RFC Series Editor (or Advisor).
-However, if post-publication editing -- which is enabled by this proposal -- is used, then some of the traditional functions of the RSE become less salient.
+This proposal does not necessarily speak one way or the other to whether we have an RFC Series Consulting Editor (RSCE).
+However, if post-publication editing -- which is enabled by this proposal -- is used, then some of the functions of the RSCE become less salient.
 In particular, at present Internet-Drafts do not really follow the RFC Style Guide except to the extent to which (1) either authors do so or (2) the tools do so automatically.